PoomK/Sneaker-Price-Predictor/README.md

 - This is based on resell price history on websites such as StockX.
 - Model will be created to predict prices based on these data.
 - MAY NEED TO GATHER EXTRA DATA
+- Use of release date because if it has not been released, price may still be high

 <h3>Demand and Supply</h3>